 The PRI vote declaration system was set up for the first time for the 2017 voting season and is available within the Resolution Database of the PRI Collaboration Platform.
 The system allows investors to pre-declare their voting intentions on ESG resolutions filed by signatories.
 It is a voluntary opportunity for investors to declare to clients, beneficiaries and other stakeholders how they intend to vote on shareholder resolutions related to environmental, social and corporate governance issues in advance of proxy votes.
 The system aims to increase transparency across the industry in line with Principles 2 and 6 and the PRI's 10-year Blueprint.

-Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
-For further guidance on shareholder resolutions, refer to Making voting count: principle-ba ased voting on shareholder resolutions.
-Other resources See An introduction to responsible investment: listed equity for more information on voting g.
+Other resources Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
+For further guidance on shareholder resolutions, refer to Making voting count: principle-based voting on shareholder resolutions.
+See An introduction to responsible investment: listed equity for more information on voting.
 See also the PRI's Resolution Database, where PRI signatories can publicly declare how they intend to vote on ESG-related shareholder resolutions and find information about upcoming resolutions.

+Logic

+Dependent on [OO 9]

+Gateway to N/A

+Assessment

-Logic Dependent on [OO 9] Gateway to N/A Assessment Assessment criteria 100 points for this indicator.
-100 points for 1 selection from A-B OR 2 or more selections from A-C.50 points for C. 0 points for D. Further details: Selecting 'D' will result in 0/100 points for this indicator.
-Selecting 'E' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.
+Assessment criteria 100 points for this indicator.
+Further details: 100 points for 1 selection from A-B OR 2 or more selections from A-C.50 points for C. Selecting 'D' will result in 0/100 points for this indicator.
+0 points for D. Selecting 'E' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.

 Multiplier Low

 Indicator ID Dependent on: 00 9 Sub-section PRI Principle Type of indicator PGS 33 Gateway to: PGS 33.1 Stewardship: (Proxy) voting 2 CORE After voting has taken place, do you publicly disclose your (proxy) voting decisions or those made on your behalf by your external service provider(s), company by company and in a central source?
-0 (A) Yes, for all (proxy) votes Add link(s): [Mandatory] 0 (B) Yes, for the majority of (proxy v) votes Add link(s): [Mandatory] 0 (C) Yes, for a n ninority of (proxy) votes Add link(s): [Mandatory] Explain why yo u only publicly dis close a minority of (proxy) voting decisions: [Mandatory free text: medium] О (D) No, we do r not publicly report our (proxy) voting decisions con npany-by-company and in a central source Explain why: [Mandatory free text: medium] Add ditional context t o your response(s s): [Voluntary free text: la arge]
+0 (A) Yes, for all (Add link(s): 0 Add link(s): [Mandatory] O (B) Yes, for the majority of (proxy) votes Add link(s): [Mandatory] 0 () ninority of (proxy) [Mandatory] votes 0 (D) No, we do r not publicly report • • • • decisions: [Mandatory free text: medium] Ado litional context to o your response(s): [Voluntary free text: la irge]

-Explanatory notes Purpose of indicator The purpose of the indicator is to gauge the level of transparency and how readily and easily available the information is to stakeholders.
-It is considered good practice for signatories and/or the external service provider(s) acting on their behalf to communicate their voting decisions publicly and to communicate to companies the rationale for abstaining or voting against management recommendations.
+Explanatory notes Purpose of indicator by The purpose of the indicator is to gauge the level of transparency and how readily and easily available the information is to stakeholders.
+It is considered good practice for signatories and/or the external service provider(s) acting on their behalf to communicate their voting decisions publicly and to communicate to companies the rationale for absorber or voting against management recommendations.
 In this indicator, 'in a central source" refers to a publicly accessible location (such as a website) containing voting decisions across all investees and all funds, indicating if some votes (e.g. certain funds) within the signatory's control are voted differently from others, where applicable.
 Additional reporting guidance In this indicator, the proportion of votes should be calculated out of the AUM over which signatories have the discretion to vote.
 In this indicator, 'discretion to vote' refers to the signatory's ability to decide whether and how to cast their vote on management and/or shareholder resolutions at their investee companies.
 Voting can be done in person, during an annual or extraordinary general meeting (AGM or EGM) or by proxy.